TheCedarPrince/thecedarprince.github.io/notes/04172022033744-open-knowledge-standard.md

++++
-@def title = "The Open Knowledge Model"
-@def slug = "04172022033744-open-knowledge-standard"
+title = "The Open Knowledge Model" slug = "04172022033744-open-knowledge-standard"
-@def tags = ["open", "knowledge", "standard", "summary", "format", "blog", "archive"]
-@def description = "A working proposal on a standard knowledge format for taking notes"

-@def rss_title = "The Open Knowledge Model"
-@def rss_description = "A working proposal on a standard knowledge format for taking notes"
-@def rss_pubdate = Date(2022, 4, 16)
+tags = ["open", "knowledge", "standard", "summary", "format", "blog", "archive"] description = "A working proposal on a standard knowledge format for taking notes" rss_title = "The Open Knowledge Model" rss_description = "A working proposal on a standard knowledge format for taking notes" rss_pubdate = Date(2022, 4, 16)
++++

 The Open Knowledge Model